incognite-lab/myGym/README.md

 `python test.py`

 There will be the default workspace activated.
-The commands to the robot joints are random.

-You can manipulate the robot and gripper, spawn object to test the task (WIP)
+EXPERIMENTAL - You can control the robot and gripper from keyboard (arrows and A and Z for third axis in caartesian), spawn object to test the task (WIP)

 ![alt text](myGym/images/workspaces/gym_table_test2.png "test_work")